 Below, we will take a look at the characteristics of three or more popular office suites in the market.

-Comparison: G Suite, Office 365 and Zoho Workplace
+Comparison: Google Workspace, Microsoft 365 and Zoho Workplace

 To compare these three packages, we will use the resources offered, the storage capacity, as well as integration, mobility, and configuration facilities as criteria.
 We will not go into detail about prices, as they are changed frequently, and there are also many differences regarding currency and location.

 In general, the resources offered by the three packages are the same, with a few exceptions.
 Each one presents: